pngwn/svelte-window-variables/readme.md

 ## `attachToWindow(shouldItRun, attributeName)`

-`attachToWindow` only take two parameters:
+`attachToWindow` only takes two parameters:

-- `shouldItRun` - boolean - should the preprocessor be enabled?
+- `shouldItRun` - `boolean` - should the preprocessor be enabled?
 Tell it.
 This is required.
-- `attributeName` - string - if you want a custom attribute name because of some conflict, you can pass it here.
+- `attributeName` - `string` - if you want a custom attribute name because of some conflict, you can pass it here.
 Defaul: `'test'`.